kyverno/website/content/en/docs/Writing policies/generate.md

 ### Cloning Multiple Resources

-Kyverno, as of 1.8, has the ability to clone multiple resources in a single rule definition for use cases where several resources must be cloned from a source Namespace to a destination Namespace.
+Kyverno has the ability to clone multiple resources in a single rule definition for use cases where several resources must be cloned from a source Namespace to a destination Namespace.
 By using the `generate.cloneList` object, multiple kinds from the same Namespace may be specified.
 Use of an optional `selector` can scope down the source of the clones to only those having the matching label(s).
 The below policy clones Secrets and ConfigMaps from the `staging` Namespace which carry the label `allowedToBeCloned="true"`.

 ```yaml
 apiVersion: kyverno.io/v1